evangriffiths/kom-viewer/README.md

 # KOM Map Viewer

-An app (a python script!) for viewing your KOMs overlaid on a map.
+A webapp using the Strava API to view your KOMs on a world map

 ## Setup